 It’s one of the simplest ways to help him/her get through allergy season.
 Just ask your clinic for a recommendation on the best vaccine for your little one.

-2. Allergy Medications Can Do More Harm Than Good
+2. Kids Allergies Medication Can Do More Harm Than Good

 A lot of parents would rush to give their children medications like antihistamines or decongestants to ease nasal congestion.
 The thing is, these medications actually worsen your child’s symptoms, making him or her feel even worse.
 If you feel like your child’s symptoms are getting worse, be sure to contact your pediatrician.